-The Bike Electric program, which launched on March 8th, quickly reached 270 applications in its first few weeks and is now closed to new applicants.
-To date, twentyfour electric bicycles (eBikes) have been sold through the program.
-Bike Electric provides \$1,000 toward the cost of an eBike to up to 200 income-qualified customers.
-SCP has partnered with eleven local retailers to apply the incentive at the register, and the program is offering free safety classes and helmets through Sonoma County Bicycle Coalition.
+The Bike Electric program, which launched on March 8th, quickly reached 270 applications in its first few weeks, and is now closed to new applicants.
+To date, 50 electric bicycles have been sold through the program.
 Approved customers have until September 8, 2021 to redeem their vouchers.